bgoonz/docs-collection/github/github/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/viewing-your-subscriptions.md

 ---
 title: Viewing your subscriptions
-intro: 'To understand where your notifications are coming from and your notifications volume, we recommend reviewing your subscriptions and watched repositories regularly.'
+intro: "To understand where your notifications are coming from and your notifications volume, we recommend reviewing your subscriptions and watched repositories regularly."
 redirect_from:
   - /articles/subscribing-to-conversations/
   - /articles/unsubscribing-from-conversations/